AbsaOSS/enceladus/_docs/2.0.0/usage/menas-quick-start.md

 {% include image.html name="usage/menas_new_dataset.png" alt="Menas New Dataset" %}

-After clicking save we have both Dataset and accompanying Schema and we are able to run standardization and conformance
+After clicking on _Save_, we have both the Dataset and accompanying Schema ready and we are able to run Standardization and Conformance.